 What To Know About No-Haggle Pricing Dealerships

 As I say on the air all the time, places that market themselves as no haggle-no hassle dealerships are often priced higher than traditional dealerships that negotiate.
 As a consumer, you have to decide if easy and pleasant is worth more to you than saving money.
 CarMax, for instance, has built a brand around easy purchases and no negotiations, and they have been successful.
-Remember that their inventory has to be purchased and to keep as many cars in inventory as they do, they have to pay top dollar, then charge top dollar.
+Remember that all its inventory has to be purchased and to keep as many cars in inventory as it does, they have to pay top dollar, then in turn charge top dollar.

 Iíve had a lot of questions recently about a place called Carvana.
 Besides being a no hassle-no haggle place, their niche is they build high-rise buildings that are supposed to be car vending machines, right down to a person putting a large coin into the machine, which sets in motion elevators to bring your car down from the tower and on to a launch pad.
 Probably a cool experience and there is little doubt it would make for a memorable delivery, but what is that worth to you as a car buyer?